Circuitscape/Omniscape.jl/paper/paper.md

 # Acknowledments
 Development of this software package was made possible by funding from NASA's Ecological Forecasting program (grant NNX17AF58G) and the Wilburforce Foundation.
-This software package would not have been possible without Brad McRae (1966-2017), the visionary behind both Circuitscape and the Omniscape algorithm.
+This software package would not have been possible without Brad McRae (1966-2017), the visionary behind both Circuitscape, the Omniscape algorithm, and several other software tools for assessing connectivity.
 Aaron Jones developed the diagram in \autoref{fig:window}.
-Aaron Jones, Carrie Schloss, Melissa Clark, Jim Platt, and early Omniscape.jl users provided valuable feedback and insight during the early stages of Omniscape.jl development.
+Aaron Jones, Carrie Schloss, Melissa Clark, Jim Platt, and early Omniscape.jl users provided valuable feedback and insight.

 # References